dekuNukem/daytripper/quick_start_guide.md

 ![Alt text](resources/photos/rxplug.jpg)

-Put the TX flat on the table, make sure there is **no obstructions in front of the sensor window**.
+Put the TX flat on the table, make sure there is **no obstruction in front of the sensor window**.

 Turn on the TX (gently!) using the power switch.
 The blue LED should start breathing as it gets a baseline reading.